unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 * 151524 [Android] Cleaned up Textbox for android to remove keyboard showing/dismissal inconsistencies
 * Fix invalid code generation for `x:Name` entries on `Style` in resources
 * [Wasm] Fix incorrect `TextBlock` measure with constrains
+* 151676 [iOS] The keyboard is closing when tap on the webview or toolbar

 ## Release 1.44.0